Take a walk outdoors this spring!

 Observe the trees.

 Look at the trees along your route.
+Notice their height, their shape, the texture of their bark, and their buds and flowers, as they appear.
 Which ones can you identify before they come into full leaf?
-Notice their relative height, and shape and the texture of the bark, and the buds, leaves, and flowers, as they appear.
-For trees you cannot name, take some photos and notes.
-For help identifying trees, consult ACER’s TreePedia.
-Photograph a tree you will be able to locate again, a maple perhaps.
-In subsequent walks, shoot it from the same vantage point.
-The photos will document the tree’s changing appearance throughout the year.
+Notice their relative height, the shape and texture of the bark, and the buds, leaves, and flowers, as they appear.
+For trees you cannot identify, take some photos, and note down the location and any identifying features, then consult online tree identification resources or ACER’s TreePedia.
+Ask yourself, is this a native tree?
+If you are not sure, check out this resource from Natural Resources Canada.
+You might also want to photograph trees you want to visit again later in the year, to see how their appearance changes throughout the seasons.
 For an additional challenge, check out ACER’s Tree, Shrub and Flower Activity Suites here!

 “Deep down at the molecular heart of life, the trees and we are essentially identical.” – Carl Sagan